 Formerly known as the Toyota Grand Prix, the Acura Grand Prix of Long Beach is a three-day series of races, concerts, and exhibitions that takes place in April each year.
 Since there's a lot going on during the event, visitors should come prepared so that they don't miss any exciting opportunities, activities, or discounts during their trip.

-From finding the best prices for seating to going all out for a spot in the Pit Lane, there's really no wrong way to enjoy the Long Beach Grand Prix.
+From finding the best prices for seating to going all out for a spot in Pit Lane, there's really no wrong way to enjoy the Long Beach Grand Prix.
 However, these insider tips can go a long way to making the most out of your race experience.

 General Admission: Discounts, Freebies, and Standing Room Only

-There are a variety of great ways to experience the races without spending a fortune on your trip including free general admission on Friday and standing room tickets on Sunday.
+There are a variety of great ways to experience the races without spending a fortune on your trip, including free general admission on Friday and standing room tickets on Sunday.

-Free general admission tickets for Friday's qualifying races are available through a variety of sponsors; you can check with Acura dealers near you and other sponsors to see if they have free tickets, but a test drive may also be required.
+Free general admission tickets for Friday's qualifying races are available through a variety of sponsors; you can check with Acura dealers near you and other sponsors to see if they have free tickets, although a test drive may also be required.
 Additionally, there are occasionally also advance discount tickets available through Goldstar.